 Case Results and Takeaways

 The court did accept Godard’s argument of having Ms D rent private accommodation since it’s a cheaper option.
-However, this does not save Godard from paying adult child maintenance.
+However, this does not save Godard from paying child support for their child who is over 18.

 Thus, the court ordered that Godard will pay $450 per week as adult child maintenance payments to Dorsett.
 Godard’s claims of Ms D having an “attitude of entitlement” already displayed a negative parent-child relationship.
 Moreover, he also made claims that did not include exact numbers for their other child’s school fees.